vaadin/web-components/packages/vaadin-context-menu/README.md

 [<img src="https://raw.githubusercontent.com/vaadin/vaadin-context-menu/master/docs/img/vaadin-context-menu-on-content.png" width="355" alt="Screenshot of vaadin-context-menu">](https://vaadin.com/elements/-/element/vaadin-context-menu)

-## Contributing
+## Running demos and tests in browser

 1. Fork the `vaadin-context-menu` repository and clone it locally.

 1. Make sure you have [npm](https://www.npmjs.com/) installed.

-1. When in the `vaadin-context-menu` directory, run `npm install` to install dependencies.
+1. When in the `vaadin-context-menu` directory, run `npm install` and then `bower install` to install dependencies.

-## Running demos and tests in browser

-1. Install [polyserve](https://www.npmjs.com/package/polyserve): `npm install -g polyserve`

-1. When in the `vaadin-context-menu` directory, run `polyserve --open`, browser will automatically open the component API documentation.
+1. Run `polymer serve --open`, browser will automatically open the component API documentation.

 1. You can also open demo or in-browser tests by adding **demo** or **test** to the URL, for example: